an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 1326 21 2%

-*Data from UW Office of Admissions - generally updated on November 1st each year
+Data from the UW Office of Admissions - generally updated on November 1st each year

 DTM Admissions Priorities

 The University of Washington is a public institution which means that funding for the university comes partially from Washington State.
 For this reason, the University of Washington offers priority in admissions to residents of Washington State.
 Domestic non-resident students and international students can note in their personal statement any compelling reasons why they wish to attend college in Washington.
-Likewise, it is important to note that Allen School DTM is designed primarily for Washington state resident students - around one quarter* of Washington resident applicants are offered admission to the Allen School directly as a freshman (*admission statistics vary year-to-year).
+It is important to note that Allen School DTM admission is designed primarily for Washington state resident students - typically, around one quarter of Washington resident applicants are offered admission to the Allen School directly as a freshman.

 Application Review Criteria